HsecCx/workshop1/lab1_setup/index.md

     ![Select Project](./assets/images/cx_select_project.png "Select the Project")

     {: .note }
-    > Since Checkmarx plugin v2.0.11 release, only the AST/One API Key is required to connect the plugin to a Checkmarx One tenant.
-If you see a 404 error within VSCode when attempting to connect to a project, it may be because environment variables are overriding the Uri/tenant names from the API key (cx_base_auth_uri, cx_base_uri, cx_tenant).
+    > Since Checkmarx plugin v2.34.0 release, only the AST/One API Key or Ouath is required to connect the plugin to a Checkmarx One tenant.
+If you see a 404 error within VSCode when attempting to connect to a project while using the API Key option, it may be because environment variables are overriding the Uri/tenant names from the API key (cx_base_auth_uri, cx_base_uri, cx_tenant).
 These variables are set if you've ever connected to Checkmarx One via the CLI.
 This can be fixed by deleting the checkmarxcli.yaml file if it exists on your machine.
     >
     > For Mac OSX and Linux, this file can be found at ~/.checkmarx/checkmarxcli.yaml
     >